atz3n/kraken-invest-lib/README.md

 # kraken-invest-lib

-Library used by kraken investment bots
+Libraries used by kraken investing bots.